MrChido/MSPA/README.md

 As of right now, it only shows 30 days being selectable at a time.

 The next steps are:
-Completing the database entry
-retrieving the database entries into a display refining a few of the aesthetics ensuring compatibility with devices ( using my Pixel 8 Pro, Her Galaxy 24, and quite possibly the nieces Iphone*)
+Completing the database entry *done* retrieving the database entries into a display refining a few of the aesthetics *in progress* ensuring compatibility with devices ( using my Pixel 8 Pro, Her Galaxy 24, and quite possibly the nieces Iphone*)

 Program dev timeline